RobertDae/Udacity_BehaviorCloning/Writeup.md

 To augment the data set, I also flipped images and angles thinking that this would mitigate the left angles biases in the dataset.

-Visualization of the preprocessing pipeline can be found in [image.ipynb](./image.ipynb).
-Some functions to help the data augmetation like image flipping can be found in [utils.py](./utils.py).
+My functions to help the data augmetation like image flipping can be found in [utils.py](./utils.py).

 Here is some pictures and graphs that helped me to understand the data.